Home / Coffee knowledge / Nano. Our line for rare coffees. Rare, distinct, limited.

 The precise drying of coffee cherries.
 Here: BridAzul in Ocotal, Nicaragua

-• a uniform ripeness of the cherries
+• a uniform ripeness level of the cherries

 • an extremely precise drying protocol when dry processed